-With the festive period right around the corner and the colder weather setting in, it’s all too easy to start getting a little sluggish at work.
-However for most SMEs and startups, cruising through to Christmas is simply not an option when you need all hands on deck to make your Q4 a success.
+With the colder weather setting in, it’s all too easy to start getting a little sluggish at work.
+However for most SMEs and startups, cruising through to summer is simply not an option when you need all hands on deck to make your Q1 a success.

 Aside from cracking the whip and putting the pressure on your team, which certainly won’t do much to help the morale in your office – you could always try making some subtle tweaks to your working environment.
 Yes, we know, it sounds too good to be true…but did you know that the way your office is laid out can have a really big impact on your team’s productivity?